Bayt Jibrin: Geography

+Historically, the site was located on the main road between Cairo and Hebron via Gaza, in an area of plains and soft hills known as the Shfela (Shephelah) in Hebrew.
+Beit Jibrin's average elevation was of 275 m above sea level.

+The region contains a large number of caverns, both natural formations and caves dug in the soft chalk by inhabitants of the region over the centuries for use as quarries, burial grounds, animal shelters, workshops and spaces for raising doves and pigeons.
+There is estimated to be 800 such caverns, many linked by an underground maze of passageways.
+Eighty of them, known as the Bell Caves, are located on the grounds of the Beit Guvrin National Park.

 Name

-The town was renamed over the centuries.
-Its Aramaic name Beth Gabra, preserved by the geographer Ptolemy in the Greek variation of Βαιτογάβρα (Baitogabra), translates as the "house of the [strong] man" or "house of the mighty one".
+The settlement was renamed over the centuries.
+The Aramaic name Beth Gabra, attested from at least the Early Roman period, was preserved by the geographer Ptolemy in the Greek variation of Βαιτογάβρα, Baitogabra, translates as the "house of the [strong] man" or "house of the mighty one".
 The antecedent might be seen in the name of an Edomite king: Ḳaus-gabri or Kauš-Gabr, found on an inscription of Tiglathpileser III.

-Ptolemy referred to it as Baitogabra.
-According to historical geographer A. Schlatter, the name Betaris mentioned by Josephus should either be identified with Bittir, or else the T amended to Gamma so as to read Begabrin.
+According to historical geographer A. Schlatter, the name Betaris mentioned by Josephus should either be identified with Bittir, or else the 't' amended to gamma, so as to read Begabrin.

-In the year 200 CE, Roman Emperor Septimius Severus gave it the status of a city under a new Greek name, Eleutheropolis (Ἐλευθερόπολις), meaning 'City of the Free', and its inhabitants were given the rank of Roman citizens under the laws of ius italicum."
+In the year 200 CE, Roman Emperor Septimius Severus gave it the status of a city under a new Greek name, Eleutheropolis (Ἐλευθερόπολις), meaning 'City of the Free', and its inhabitants were given the rank of Roman citizens under the laws of ius italicum.

-In the Peutinger Tables in 393 CE, Bayt Jibrin was called Beitogabri.
-In the Talmud, compiled between the 3rd and 4th centuries, it was known as Beit Gubrin (or Guvrin).
+In the Peutinger Table in 393 CE, Bayt Jibrin was called Beitogabri.
+In the Talmud, compiled between the 3rd and 4th centuries, it was known as Beit Gubrin or Guvrin.
 To the Crusaders, it was known as Bethgibelin or Gibelin.

 Another name in medieval times may have been Beit Jibril, meaning "house of Gabriel".
 In Arabic, Bayt Jibrin or Jubrin (بيت جبرين) means "house of the powerful", reflecting its original Aramaic name, and the town was probably called Bayt Jibrin or Beit Jibril throughout its rule by various Muslim dynasties.